OUR TEAM

 Executive Director

 Brad is a lawyer by trade, with a business degree, who has worked as a corporate litigator, a real estate executive, and in leadership roles in the ENGO sector.
 Brad’s been with GWAS since 2016.
-He will throw a disc at almost anything.
 Married to Nicole, father to Jack and Tom, and often accompanied by Walter, the Brussels Griffon.

 Stephanie Gurney